House of Dextra: Build Guide

 Print all STLs

-Print all parts listed in the Print Guide above before beginning assembly.
-Remove all supports with micro cutters.
-Have all printed parts, servo motors, cables, bolts, and tools ready before starting.
+Print all parts from the Print Guide.
+Remove supports with micro cutters.
+Have all parts, servos, cables, and bolts ready before starting.

 -